JoelBosch90/product-in-perspective/README.md

 repository because these symlinks depend on the folder structure of the local machine.
 You should add them manually.

+## Client side config file.
+Inside the `server/Client/source/javascript` directory (and the corresponding `server/Client/public/javascript` directory), there should be a `config.js` file that exports an object called `CONFIG`.
+This allows us to automatically access different API endpoints depending on our environment.
+The `CONFIG` object should have the following properties:
+CONFIG.apiUrl   - String that describes the location of the API.

 ## Set up your local environment variable.
 The server side of this service will require a few variables that likely depend on local settings.
 You can set these settings in a .env file.
 This file should